PangolinMode/flexible-jekyll/_posts/2017-04-06-welcome-to-jekyll.markdown

 ---
 You might be wondering what the pangolin, a mammal native to Africa and parts of Southeast Asia, has to do with Pokémon.
 The answer is very little.
 To be exact, there is a single Pokémon that appears to be based on the animal, and that Pokémon is Sandslash.

-Can you feel its immense power coming throug
-And that's how I knew "Pangolin Mode" was the perfect name for this blog.
+Can you feel its immense power coming through?
+(Imagine there's a GIF above of it slashing away) And THAT'S how I knew "Pangolin Mode" was the perfect name for this blog.

 Now that I've eloquently explained why this blog exists, let me actually tell you what I'm thinking I'll write on this here subdomain.